-The Guidance Circular on the Structures at Risk Fund 2017, which explains the scheme and contains the Application Form, is available to download.
+The Guidance Circular on the Historic Structures Fund 2019, which explains the scheme and the Application Form, are available to download.

-The Guidance Circular on the Built Heritage Investment Scheme 2017, which explains the scheme and contains the Application Form, is available to download.
+The Guidance Circular on the Built Heritage Investment Scheme 2019, which explains the scheme and the Application Form, are available to download.

 Architectural Conservation Officer,